 Book Wars Pod explores the Star Wars universe through the franchise’s non-screen media: the canon novels, comics, and video games.
 Check out our guide to past episodes, and subscribe on iTunes, Google Play, Stitcher, and wherever else you cast your pods.
 You can also subscribe to the Tosche Station Radio Mega Feed on iTunes, Google Play, or Stitcher for more great shows from our podcast network.

 Follow us on Twitter and Instagram for episode updates!
-Hosted by Chris Sedor, Kate Sedor, and Miranda Eldon.
-Audio and production by Kristen Sereci.
+Hosted by Chris Sedor, Kate Sedor, Rana LaPine, and Miranda Eldon.
+Audio and production by Kristen McDonell.
 Art by Joe Butera.
 Music by Podington Bear.

 This podcast has been brought to you in part by your support on Patreon!